anderson-uchoa/repo_miner/README.md

 ```

 ### Notes
 - If desired, you can change the dump folder or GitHub repo text file.
 By default, the script will look in the local folder for a text file called `github_repos.txt` and a folder named `DUMP`.
 If you wish to change this for whatever reason, you can do so by changing the 2 global variables at the beginning of the script.
 You can write the full path to the desired file / folder.
+Obviously, since this project uses PMD to analyse the repos and ignores non-Java files, the repos to download should be Java projects.
 - The script is very verbose.
 If you wish to remove the comments, you must comment out each "print" line in the script.
 However, the PMD output is huge and unfortunately cannot be disabled.
-- At the end of the script's execution, you should see a folder for each repo in the "github_repos.txt" file labeled with the project name.
+- At the end of the script's execution, in the `DUMP` folder, you should see a folder for each repo in the `github_repos.txt` file labeled with the project's name.
 In each of these folders, you should find:
   - `ProjectName_repo`: a folder containing the entire cloned repo
   - `ProjectName_all_files_in_repo.txt`: a text file containing the list of all files in the repo
   - `ProjectName_commits.csv`: a CSV file containing a list of all modifications (and commits) in the entire project